 The following chart shows figures for 3 different Orion designs:

-In the final period of research Project Orion, an alternative to ground-based launch was considered: assembling a very small Orion vehicle in Earth orbit, using 2 or 3 Saturn V launches.
+In the final period of research on Project Orion, an alternative to ground-based launch was considered: assembling a very small Orion vehicle in Earth orbit, using 2 or 3 Saturn V launches.
 Although less efficient, by far, than the ground launched variants, this design would have completed avoided the issue of fallout.
 Despite its limitations, the vehicle would have been capable of taking 8 people to Mars and back in a voyage that would have lasted about a year.
-Project Orion was of course never built, despite all the tests and research indicating that it was only possible but feasible and affordable too.
+Project Orion was of course never built, despite all the tests and research indicating that it was not only possible, but also feasible and affordable too.
 However a 1 meter (3 feet) model weighing 105 kilograms (231 pounds) was built, and successfully demonstrated.

 |